HikmatulloMuhtorov/terraform_web_module/README.md

-# terraform_web_module
+# terraform-web
-This is a module for vpc,alb, and asg
+This repo uses an alb and asg on your own custom vpc